exercism/go/exercises/concept/need-for-speed/.docs/instructions.md

 To finish a race, a car has to be able to drive the race's distance.
 This means not draining its battery before having crossed the finish line.
 Implement the `CanFinish` function that takes a `Car` and a `Track` instance as its parameter and returns `true` if the car can finish the race; otherwise, return `false`.

-Assume that you are currently at the starting line of the race and start the engine of the car for the race.
-Take into account that the car's battery might not necessarily be fully charged when starting the race:
+Assume that you are currently at the starting line of the race and start the engine of the car for the race from start to finish.
+Take into account when starting the race the car's battery might not necessarily be fully charged and car odometer value (`distance`) might be not 0:
 ```go
 speed := 5
 batteryDrain := 2